marcosan93/Stock-Performance-Predictor/README.md

-# Stock Predictor
+# Stock Classifier
-#### Predicting if a stock will rise by 5% or more in its next quarter based on fundamental data
+#### Predicting if a stock will rise by 5% or more in its next quarter based on fundamental data by classifying it as a buy or sell.
 Marco Santos

 ## Table of Contents